 Incidentally, in 1914, the White Star line was found guilty of negligence with regard to the ship's navigation.
 At the Limitation of Liability, the White Star settled out of court after much testimony was heard, much of it damaging to the company.

 It should also be noted that, if the Empress of Britain is any indication, the method of warning other ships was somewhat haphazard.
 She encountered ice on or about April 9th, but on the 12th she simply sent a message wishing the Titanic good luck.
 There is no mention of the huge ice field or massive icebergs that the Empress encountered.
 Probably the message would have been irrelevant anyway as it could have referred to ice well to the north of the Titanic's route and therefore of no concern, but other ships transmitted Marconigrams that were well off route.
 The Tunisian is another possible example; she sent a cordial message to Captain Smith on April 13th, but neglected to mention that, according to news reports, when she was 887 miles east of St.John's, she entered "a huge icefield, through which she carefully picked her way for twenty-four hours, then stopped all night, eventually turning 62 miles south.
 No less than 200 icebergs were seen.
 The commander was on the bridge for a 36 hour spell."
 Although the actual message that appeared in the nautical literature says it was only a 50 mile detour, the ice was cleared in 43.02 N, 49.30 W; that is, the north of the Titanic's route.
 Maybe it was considered unimportant being so far away from the Titanic's route?
 This is an unconvincing argument, as all such warnings should have been regarded as important and could, or should, have been passed to any vessels.
+Indeed, it the Tunisian's ice sighting was given a southerly set of 1 knot, it would only have taken some 78 hours for it to reach the Titanic's track; the huge field that lay ahead of the liner on the night of April 14th could possibly have been the one sighted by the Tunisian - the longitude is roughly correct, certainly.

 The lack of cohension in many instances of evidence are suspicious, but beyond that, one cannot say more.
 Perhaps coincidentally - or perhaps as a way of "passing the buck" the periods of uncertainty (messages disappearing etc.) can almost 100% be placed during the watch of people who could not defend themselves.
 The voice of cynics may also chorus that the officers had sufficient time on the Carpathia to rehearse their stories, with inevitable conflicts of evidence.
 That is a sufficiently "easy" conclusion to reach, but the ultimate summary is that we do not know exactly what happened on the bridge and Marconi office of the Titanic.
 What we do have gives the unpleasant taste not of "a tight ship", but a sloppy, slovenly one lacking in discipline at times and lacking in communication.
 And that lack of communication probably contributed to the greatest maritime disaster of the period.